 If more than one interface card is installed, all cards can be flashed by changing to the next tab and repeating the process.

-After the update the PCI/CardBus cards need to be resettet.
+After the update the PCI card needs to be resettet.
 This is done by powering down and shutting off the PC.
 A warm boot is not enough!